manozgit/helloworld/README.md

-# helloworld - A classic project for beginners new
+# helloworld - A classic project for beginners connected to Slack
 First Git